nasarar/Post_Covid19_Vacation_Projection/README.md

 -
 ## Database
-SQLite
+# SQLite
-- Script.py is uploaded in the github.
-It is a script for the database tables using sqllite.
+- Script.py.ipynb is the script used to create the database.
+Ran the database in Jupyter notebook and then convert it in json file.
-- Covid19_projection_db file is uploaded in github.
-We will be using SQLAlchemy.
+- World_data_forecast.db file is in Resources folder and json file is in static folder.
+- Will be using flask to connect it to the database.

 ## Website & Visualizations